JDogHerman/UpdatePlex/README.md

 # UpdatePlex

-This is a collection of php and shell scripts that will pull the newest plexpass file for ubunutu and install it.
+This is a collection of php and shell scripts that will pull the newest plexpass setup for ubunutu and install it.

+It will also compare your current version and will not install if not needed.

 You will need to put your plex login information into the variables.php file.